numiralofe/fuzzy-sec/README.md

 ## An Hypothetical Fuzz Stack

-Our stack is composed by several services and bellow you can read a high level resume of our stack flow and components:
+The stack is composed by several services and bellow you can read a high level resume of this stack and its components:

 * **Frontend** is a js application that includes an API client that issues requests to the **Webservices** from the user's browser.

-* **Webservices** provides a web API that **Frontend** uses.
-It needs an SQL database to store persistent data, like user info and configurations, is also responsible to create processing job requests that **Controllers** will consume latter.
+* **Webservices** provides a web API that **Frontend** uses, it needs an SQL database to store persistent data, like user info and configurations and its also responsible by creating job requests that **Controllers** will consume latter.

-* **Controller** are a service that manages jobs that are currently running, and starts jobs when it has available requests from **Webservices** its also responsible to sends  tasks to  **Scheduler** so that they are processed by **Workers**.
+* **Controller** are a service that manages jobs requested by issued by **Webservices** it's also responsible to create and send tasks to  **Scheduler** so that they are processed by **Workers**.

-* **Scheduler** receives tasks from **Controller** and its responsible to sends them to **Dispatcher's** on pre reserved time slots.
+* **Scheduler** receive tasks from **Controller's** and they are responsible to schedule them on pre reserved time slots on to  **Dispatcher's**.

 * **Dispatcher** receive's Tasks, **Scheduler** and are also responsible to send task results back to **Controllers**

-* **Workers** pull requests from **Dispatcher** and process's pool's of tasks that they have.
+* **Workers** are a service that pull requests from **Dispatcher** and process's pool of tasks that **Dispatcher** have.

-* **Data Persistency** in the above stack there are 2 main types of data that needs to be stored, an SQL based one where application configurations and user data is kept, and a non SQL layer that persists data gathered and processed by workers and dispatchers.
+* **Data Persistency** in the above stack there are 2 main types of data that needs to be persisted, an SQL based one where application configurations and user data is kept, and a non SQL layer that stores full text data gathered and processed by workers and dispatchers.

-**Please take in account that:**
+**To take in account:**
-* some services communicate with each other
+* some services communicate directly with each other.
-* others depend on an SQL database
-* others depend on message brokers or/ in memory databases.
+* some services depend on message brokers or/ in memory to share information between them.

 ## Main Diagram